Cuberick-Orion/CIRR/README.md

 Training and testing on CIRR do not require raw images.
 However, should you want to access them, please refer to our image source [NLVR2](https://lil.nlp.cornell.edu/nlvr/).

-**Note**: We do not recommend downloading the images by URLs ([provided here](https://github.com/lil-lab/nlvr/tree/master/nlvr2#downloading-the-images)), as it contains too many broken links.
-Instead, we suggest following the [instructions here](https://github.com/lil-lab/nlvr/tree/master/nlvr2#direct-image-download) to directly access the images.
+**Note**: We do not recommend [downloading the images by URLs](https://github.com/lil-lab/nlvr/tree/master/nlvr2#downloading-the-images), as it contains too many broken links.
+Instead, we suggest [following the instructions here](https://github.com/lil-lab/nlvr/tree/master/nlvr2#direct-image-download) to directly access the images.
 To quote the authors:

 >To obtain access, please fill out the linked [Google Form](https://goo.gl/forms/yS29stWnFWzrDBFH3).
 This form asks for your basic information and asks you to agree to our Terms of Service.
 We will get back to you within a week.
 If you have any questions, please email `nlvr@googlegroups.com`.